IBMSpectrumComputing/lsf-python-api/README.md

 - Fixed a bug for using lsf.lsb_readstream()
 - Added a new example, readstream.py

-## Community Contribution Guidelines
+## Community Contribution Requirements

-Community contributions to this branch must follow the IBM Developer's Certificate of Origin (DCO) process:
+Community contributions to this branch must follow the IBM Developer's Certificate of Origin (DCO) process and only through Pull Requests:

  1. Contributor proposes new code to community.